80% of all sales are made by 20% of salespeople. The winners sell to prospects that losers gave up on.

 Checklist for first 30 days sales plan

-You might have great experience in sales but the strategies that helped you achieve your sales quota in the previous might not be that effective in the new company.
+You might have great experience in sales but the strategies that helped you achieve your sales quota in the previous company might not be that effective in the new one.
 Each organization functions differently.
 They have different visions and missions.
 So, do not directly jump to selling or start making suggestions about the team’s process.
 Have patience and take baby steps.

 First, learn and observe.
 Understanding your company’s vision as well as your team’s strengths will help you in producing high-quality work.
 The foundation needs to be strong or the building might collapse.
 Similarly, your base should be strong.